edenlabllc/rmk/docs/configuration/configuration-management/configuration-management.md

 ## Overview

-To start working with Kubernetes clusters, RMK needs to initialize the configuration for the current environment.
+To start working with Kubernetes clusters, RMK needs to **initialize the configuration** for the current environment.

-At the time of configuration initialization launch, RMK prepares the state in the form of the current environment config with all the required attributes for further work.
+At the time of configuration initialization launch, RMK **prepares** the state in the form of the current environment config with all the required attributes for further work.
-It also downloads and resolves and installs all necessary dependencies and tools described in the [project.yaml](../project-management/preparation-of-project-repository.md#projectyaml) file in the root of the project repository.
+It also **downloads** and **resolves** and installs all necessary dependencies and tools described in the [project.yaml](../project-management/preparation-of-project-repository.md#projectyaml) file in the root of the project repository.

 ## List of main attributes of the RMK configuration

-Example of the configuration:
+Example of the configuration per cluster provider:

 - [AWS](init-aws-provider.md#list-of-main-attributes-of-the-rmk-configuration)
 - [Azure](init-azure-provider.md#list-of-main-attributes-of-the-rmk-configuration)
 - [GCP](init-gcp-provider.md#list-of-main-attributes-of-the-rmk-configuration)
 - [K3D](init-k3d-provider.md#list-of-main-attributes-of-the-rmk-configuration)

-> All attributes can be overridden using RMK flags or environment variables.
+> All configuration attributes **can be overridden** using RMK flags or environment variables.

 To view the available options of the created configuration, use the command: